Today, we have moved to Sedrun, a small town on the Oberalp, between Andermatt and Disentis.

 When I looked at the travel time required to get to my starting point, back in March or something, it was around 90 minutes.

 However, I didn’t factor in that during holiday season, or probably any Saturday, it is best to avoid the Gotthard tunnel.

-As there was a delay of over an hour before that tunnel, I decided to alter my stage and ride straight to Splügen, to start my Tour de Suisse there.
+As there was a delay of over an hour before that tunnel, I decided to alter my stage and ride straight to Splügen, to start my Tour de Suisse there with the Splügenpass.

-I let go of the idea to first tackle the Bernadino from the north and went straight up the Splügen.
+Which means I let go of the idea to first tackle the Bernadino from the north, but so be it.